RobertBaruch/nmigen-tutorial/3_modules.md

 m.domains.neg = neg # Important!
 ```

 That last statement overrides the key for the domain in the module's `d` dictionary.
-Instead of the key being `pos`, which would simply overwrite the previous addition, we explicitly set the key to `neg`.
+By default, the dictionary key for a domain is its name.
+So, instead of the key being `pos`, which would overwrite the previous addition, we explicitly set the key to `neg`.
 Another way of accomplishing this is to use an unrelated name for the clocks:

 ```python
 pos = ClockDomain("clk")